laurencelundblade/QCBOR/README.md

 ## Credit

-* Maik Reichert for cmake and CI work.
+* Maik Riechert for cmake, CI and other.
 * Ken Takayama for the bulk of the detached content implementation.
 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.
 * Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship.